Climber or rambler?

 - climbers are pruned into an arching horizontal framework of permanent mature branches in winter,cutting back sideshoots to two or three buds to encourage plenty of blossoms next year.

-Please ask the staff in our garden centre in Everton for more information and advice about climbing and rambling roses.
+Please ask our friendly staff for more information and advice about climbing and rambling roses.